JaymeAlves/sonar-go-test/readme.md

 # SonarQube lab

-The objective of this repo is just a lab to learn more about SonarQube andgit  test coverage.
+The objective of this repo is just a lab to learn more about SonarQube and code coverage.

 # Cloud scenario v2

 ## Setting sonar cloud

-In order to be abble to test in a cloud scenario, it was necessary to create a ci yaml with github actions that was placed in .github -> workflows folder.
-The chosen service to perform the checks was sonarcloud.io, with some small adjustments in sonar-project.properties, the checks could be handle by the pipeline.
+To enable testing in a cloud scenario, it was necessary to create a CI YAML file using GitHub Actions, which was placed in the .github/workflows folder.
+The selected service for conducting the checks was SonarCloud.io.
+With some minor adjustments in the sonar-project.properties file, the checks could be managed by the pipeline.

 <img src="/assets/img/sonar_cloud.PNG">